-To check that files are saved to disk correctly; the system can re-read the disk when saving and verify (compare) with the data in memory.
+To check that files are saved to disk correctly; the system can re-read the disk after saving to verify that the file is readable.

 Syntax VERIFY [ON | OFF]

 By default the CMD shell has verify OFF